ArcadeCity/arcade-v5/README.md

 **Soon:** The Arcade, an open peer-to-peer services ecosystem on Bitcoin.

-See [Bitcoinizing Arcade City](docs/bitcoinizing.md) for current thoughts on Bitcoin/Lightning architecture and the [Lightning MVP spec](docs/mvp.md).
+See [Bitcoinizing Arcade City](docs/bitcoinizing.md) for current thoughts on Bitcoin/Lightning architecture.

+See the [Lightning MVP spec](docs/mvp.md) for what we're working on now.

 See also [Arcade City as Metaverse](docs/metaverse.md).